EddieHubCommunity/BioDrop/docs/contributing/contributing-icons.md

 git push origin main
 ```

+This will push changes to the forked repo.

 You can of course change the commit message `feat(icons): new icon`.
-Otherwise if you're working on GitHub website, then you can just save the changes that it will commit changes for you.
+Otherwise if you're working on GitHub website, then you can just save the changes and then it will commit changes for you.

-After all of these,
-You can go to the LinkFree repository, and click on the Pull Requests tab.
-Then click "New".
-It will take you to the creation page.
-You need to select appropriate repository and branch to compare.
-Keep the base repo and branch as is.
+After all of these, you can go to your forked repo, and click on "Contribute" > "Create Pull Request".
+This will take you to the Pull Request creation page.
+Most of the things are automatically adjusted there so most of the times you don't need to change anything there.
 Then click "Create Pull Request".

 This will create a Pull Request and the maintainers will review the changes and merge it if everything was good, otherwise they might request you to change some things.